Eastern European Time

-Eastern European Time (EET) is one of the names of UTC+02:00 time zone, 2 hours ahead of Coordinated Universal Time.
+Eastern European Time (EET) is one of the names of the UTC+02:00 time zone, 2 hours ahead of Coordinated Universal Time.
 The zone uses daylight saving time, so that it uses UTC+03:00 during the summer.

 A number of African countries use UTC+02:00 all year long, where it is called Central Africa Time (CAT), although Egypt and Libya also use the term Eastern European Time.

-The most populous city in the Eastern European Time zone is Cairo, with the most populous EET city in Europe being Athens.
+The most populous city in the Eastern European Time zone is Cairo, with the most populous EET city in Europe being Kyiv.

 Usage

 The following countries, parts of countries, and territories use Eastern European Time all year round: